 I was talking to a friend about what she thought was one Mexico’s gastronomic cities, and she answered Puebla, her home town.

-Oh, and when it comes to the food, there’s a story that goes with it.
-The nuns from the Santa Rosa and Santa Monica convents, took new and old world ingredients, and made dishes that Puebla is now famous for.
+Oh, and there’s a story behind their local cuisine.
+The nuns from the Santa Rosa and Santa Monica convents took new and old world ingredients, and made dishes that Puebla is now famous for.

 Dishes like their mole which apparently has over 30 ingredients.
 I don’t think I’ve EVER made something that complex.
-I mean, I have made mole with a friend in Mexico, and it was definitely a big process, but this recipe has us beat!
+I mean, I have made mole with a Mexican friend, and it was definitely a big process, but this recipe has us beat!

 Here are foods Puebla is best known for: